alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 expire.

 We are also uploading many new files:
-* certificate-updater.py - a script written in Python that check whether the current certificate it up to date, renew it if necessary, and change the SLB configuration;
+* certificate-updater.py - a script written in Python that checks whether the current certificate it up to date, renews it if necessary, and changes the SLB configuration;
 * certificate-updater-config.ini - the configuration file for "certificate-updater.py";
-* certificate-updater.service - a SystemD script in order to execute "certificate-updater.py" when the VM starts;
+* certificate-updater.service - a SystemD script to execute "certificate-updater.py" when the VM starts;
-* certificate-updater-cron - a [Cron](https://en.wikipedia.org/wiki/Cron) script in order to run "certificate-updater.py" periodically.
+* certificate-updater-cron - a [Cron](https://en.wikipedia.org/wiki/Cron) script to run
+  "certificate-updater.py" periodically.

 The last provisioner installs certbot and libraries for our Python script, updates the Python script configuration,